 Play-off System: Semi-finals with 1 v 4 and 2 v 3; winners play in the final (for the gold and silver medals), losers play in the bronze medal game.

 World Junior-B Curling Championships (WJBCC) - Junior Men & Junior Women

-- Open to junior teams from all WCF Member Associations that have not already qualified for the next WJCC.
-Three teams will qualify from this event. - If 1-10 teams enter they will be placed in one group, playing a round robin to establish the top four ranked teams.
+• Open to junior teams from all WCF Member Associations that have not already qualified for the next WJCC.
+Three Member Associations will qualify from this event.